aegagros/lambda-boolean/README.md

 	function ($a,$b) { return $a;}

-We can indeed refer to the function implementation with a name, but the symbol is definitely its real nature.
-It is just a potentially confusing symbol:
+We can indeed refer to the function implementation with a name, but the symbol is definitely not its real nature.
+It is just a potentially confusing symbol.

-	_TRUE_

 3. AND, OR, and NOT
 -------------------

-People who see a problem in accepting any non-contradictory statement as the truth, may think that any arbitrary set of statements will end up to be true.
+People who see a problem in accepting any non-contradictory statement as the truth, may think that any arbitrary set of statements will end up being true.
 This is not the case at all.

 The answer to the truth of the combination of statements `statement1 AND statement2` is: